npgsql/doc/conceptual/Npgsql/installation.md

 Older versions of Npgsql came with a Visual Studio extension (VSIX) which integrated PostgreSQL access into Visual Studio.
 The extension allowed connecting to PostgreSQL from within Visual Studio's Server Explorer, creating an Entity Framework 6 model from an existing database, etc. The extension had various limitations and known issues, mainly because of problems with Visual Studio's extensibility around database.

 Use of the extension is no longer recommended.
-However, if you're like to give it a try, it can be installed directly from [the Visual Studio Marketplace page](https://marketplace.visualstudio.com/vsgallery/258be600-452d-4387-9a2f-89ae10e84ae0).
+However, if you'd like to give it a try, it can be installed directly from [the Visual Studio Marketplace page](https://marketplace.visualstudio.com/vsgallery/258be600-452d-4387-9a2f-89ae10e84ae0).

 ### DbProviderFactory in .NET Framework